 “Your call is important to us.
 Please stay on the line.
 The next available agent will assist you shortly.”

-Most Customer Experience professionals often wonder what is more important to call centres, the call or the customer.
-In most cases, customers wait for a few minutes at the IVR for an answer from a human who is governed by a set of KPIs that has more to do with the efficiency of the call centre than satisfying the needs of the customer.
+Most Customer Experience professionals often wonder what is more important to call centres, the call or the customer?
+In most cases, customers wait for a few minutes at the IVR for an answer from a human who is governed by a set of KPIs.
+KPIs that have more to do with the efficiency of the call centre than satisfying the needs of the customer.

 For anyone who is new to the call centre realm, these are some of the KPIs that a call centre agent is benchmarked on while attending your call:

 - Average value of the call (total turnover generated divided by the number of calls)